dominiksalvet/vhdldep/README.md

 # VHDL Makedepend
 An automatic dependency analyzer for VHDL source files, which can be used in makefile of a VHDL project.
 It analyses a given VHDL file **use header** and returns it's dependencies in makefile format.
-So it is required to be explicit even in each component use statement.
+So it is required to use explicit use statement whenever some component is about to being used.

 ## License